tudorprodan/pyfinder.vim/README.md

 vim opens a new buffer with
 `.venv/lib/python2.7/site-packages/django/contrib/admin/models.py`

+## Installation

+To install the plugin, just drop the plugin folder to your `dotvim` directory.

+There are currently no configuration options available, so no need to edit your config file.

+### Using pathogen

+Just clone the project in your bundles directory.

+`git clone git://github.com/tudorprodan/pyfinder.vim.git /path/to/.vim/bundle/`

 ## Implementation

 This plugin DOES NOT run any of the python modules it searches for.